 This video has 7 tips to ensure you learn how to jump rope like a pro, and I also have a crazy Youtube video of the “Best Jump Roper in the World” doing jump rope tricks.

 Before getting into the tips, I’ve used many different types of jump ropes ranging from wooden handles with a leather rope, plastic handle with lightweight cotton , but I prefer rubber jump ropes with unweighted handles and a ball and socket inside.
-The Buddy Lee Aero Speed Jump Rope is my favorite.
+The Buddy Lee Aero Speed Jump Rope (affiliate link) is my favorite.

 1) Jump on the Balls of your feet